-Each unit provides a series of lessons centered around a beautiful work of literature that is read to the class.
-As the stories come alive for the children, so do the themes that are foundational to Theology of the Body.
+Each unit (work of children’s literature and companion Teacher’s Guide) provides a series of lessons centered around a beautifully illustrated story that is read to the class.
+As the experiences come alive for the children, so do the themes that are foundational to Theology of the Body.

 Why literature based?